Women in CBT

 Susan Bögels, PhD

-Pioneer in area of the intergenerational transmission of anxiety from parents to children.
+Susan is a pioneer in the area of the intergenerational transmission of anxiety from parents to children.

 Interview partner: Kim de Jong.